Let’s look at my blogging history dating back to college:

 It’s hard because as a blogger — you’re generally a one-man team.
 You’re in charge of everything from traffic to sales to customer service to marketing and so on.

 It’s hard to do it all at once, and you really shouldn’t be to an extent.

-When we started our first blog that eventually failed, we tried to focus on writing and traffic and creating products and selling products all at once.
+When we started our first website that eventually failed, we tried to focus on writing and traffic and creating products and selling products all at once.

 It was a mess and we ended up with a failed product and eventually a failed blog.

 The second time around, we focused on traffic first and then growing our email list with that traffic and THEN on monetizing the traffic and subscribers.

 We took the right steps in the right order.